Waterford Kamhlaba

-Waterford Kamhlaba United World College of Southern Africa (WKUWCSA), one of 18 international schools and colleges in the UWC educational movement, is located outside of Mbabane, Eswatini.
+Waterford Kamhlaba United World College of Southern Africa (WKUWCSA) is an educational institution near Mbabane, Eswatini.
+It is one of 18 international schools and colleges in the United World Colleges educational movement.

-Waterford was the first school in southern Africa open to children and youth of all colours.
-It was started in direct opposition to the apartheid regime in neighboring South Africa.
-Nelson Mandela, Desmond Tutu, and many others leaders in the struggle against apartheid, sent their children to school there.
+Waterford was the first school in southern Africa open to children and youth of all races and ethnicities.
+The school was established by Michael Stern in 1963, in direct opposition to the apartheid regime in neighboring South Africa.

-Waterford Kamhlaba was established by Michael Stern in 1963.
 The school's mission was similar to the philosophy of the UWC movement, and Waterford became the fourth member school of the UWC movement in 1981.
-Anthony (Tony) Hatton, for many years an English teacher at Waterford Kamhlaba, wrote an account of the early years of the school.
+The campus was originally designed by Portuguese architect Pancho Guedes, who agreed to work with the school's founding team pro-bono, and would later enroll his children at the school.

+The children of Nelson Mandela, Desmond Tutu, and many others leaders in the struggle against apartheid were educated at the school.
+Nelson Mandela was for several years honorary President of the United World Colleges.